 Non-Waiver.
 No waiver by either Party hereto of any one or more defaults by the other in the performance of any provisions of the Agreement shall be construed as a waiver of any other default whether of a like kind or of a different nature.
 Except as otherwise expressly stated herein, failure of a Party to complain of any act or to declare the other Party in default, or to elect to terminate the Agreement or any Transaction, regardless of how long such failure continues, shall not constitute a waiver thereof until the applicable statute of limitations period has expired.

 Merged Document.
-The Agreement, including all exhibits hereto, any Performance Assurance, designated collateral, credit support or margin agreement or similar arrangement between the Parties with respect hereto and any and all Transactions, constitute the entire agreement between the Parties.
+The Agreement, including all exhibits hereto, any Confirmation Letter, any Performance Assurance, designated collateral, credit support or margin agreement or similar arrangement between the Parties with respect hereto and any and all Transactions, constitute the entire agreement between the Parties.
 There are no prior or contemporaneous agreements or representations (oral or written) affecting the subject matter hereof other than those herein expressed.

 Exclusion of Third Party Rights.
 The provisions of the Agreement shall not impart rights enforceable by any Person, firm or organization not either a Party to the Agreement or a successor or permitted assignee of a Party.